Business Plan - Marketing Plan

 A marketing plan involves how you will make potential customers aware of your product or service.
 However, a marketing plan is more than simply determining what methods you will use to advertise your product or service.
 It involves an in-depth understanding of the market and how your product or service fits in that market.
 Below are some initial considerations in drafting your marketing plan.

-Next Article: Business Plan, Part 6 (Marketing Plan, Cont'd) Back To: BUSINESS PLANS
+Next Article: Business Plan, Part 7 (Operations) Back To: BUSINESS PLANS

 Place in the Market